lasp/xmera/src/fswAlgorithms/effectorInterfaces/prescribedRot2DOF/prescribedRot2DOF.rst

 a state effector's rotational motion.
 Note that a separate translational profiler module must also be connected to the prescribed motion dynamics module to fully define the kinematic motion of the prescribed body.

-This section is to outline the steps needed to setup a prescribed 2 DOF rotational module in python using Basilisk.
+This section is to outline the steps needed to setup a prescribed 2 DOF rotational module in python using Xmera.

 #.
 Import the prescribedRot1DOF class::

-    from Basilisk.fswAlgorithms import prescribedRot2DOF
+    from Xmera.fswAlgorithms import prescribedRot2DOF

 #.
 Create an instantiation of a prescribed rotational 2 DOF C module and the associated C++ container::